Joe Biden education plan promises NRA defeat, higher teacher pay

 Former Vice President Joseph R. Biden Jr. on Tuesday announced an education plan that promised higher wages for teachers and the defeat of the National Rifle Association to make schools safer.

-Mr. Biden announced the plan at a forum hosted by the American Federation of Teachers in Houston, as he continued to pursue union support in his run for the Democratic presidential nomination.
+Mr. Biden announced the plan at a forum hosted by the American Federation of Teachers in Houston, as he continued to court union support for his run for the Democratic presidential nomination.

 He vowed to be a strong ally of teachers if he returns to the White House.

-“As my wife Jill says, an educator’s profession isn’t just what they do, it is who they are,” she said.
+“As my wife Jill says, an educator’s profession isn’t just what they do, it is who they are,” said Mr. Biden, describing teaching as a “call to service.”

-Mr. Biden’s wife, Jill Biden, teaches at a community college.
+His wife, Jill Biden, teaches at a community college.

-The proposals included increased government spending on teachers, school counselors, school services and programs to provide outreach to families in poor communities.

-The plan outlined by the Biden campaign did not include how to pay for it.

-In order to improve safety on school campuses, the plan proposed the “defeat of the National Rifle Association,” including passing a ban of military-style rifles and high-capacity magazines.
+In order to improve safety on school campuses, Mr. Biden proposed the “defeat” of the NRA, which included realizing Democrats’ longtime goal of banning military-style rifles and high-capacity magazines.

-The campaign said Mr. Biden knows that arming teachers is not the solution to school shootings.
+The campaign said Mr. Biden knows that arming teachers is not the solution to school shootings, an idea endorsed by President Trump.

+Mr. Biden called for increased federal spending on teachers, school counselors, school services and programs to provide outreach to families in poor communities.

+He wants to triple annual spending on Title 1, the largest federal aid program for public schools, from $15 billion to $45 billion.

+He would spend another $1 billion a year to pay teachers for mentoring or coaching outside the classroom and another $2.5 billion a year to hire more school nurses, psychologists and counselors.

+“Everybody is going to tell you about how much they value education,” he said.
+“I’ve got an expression: Don’t tell me about your values, show me your budget and show me how you are going to acquire that budget.”

+The plan outlined by the Biden campaign did not include details on how to pay for it.

+But Mr. Biden told the teachers that he could pay for all of it by rolling back some of Mr. Trump’s tax cuts and eliminating tax deductions for wealthy families.

+He said that he would only need a “significant minority of Republicans” in a divided Congress to reverse some of the Trump tax cuts.

 The Washington Times Comment Policy